Many kittens eat litter out of curiosity, whereas in adult cats, this behaviour usually indicates a dietary deficiency or psychological problem.

 Why Cats Lick Photographs or Eat Plastic

-Veterinarian Arnold Plotnick puts forth a similar theory to explain why some cats eat plastic or lick photographs.
-Tallow (rendered animal fat), petroleum products, and gelatin are used in the manufacture of some plastics, and gelatin is also used in photograph emulsion.
+Veterinarian Arnold Plotnick proposes a similar theory to explain why some cats eat plastic or lick photographs.
+Tallow (rendered animal fat), petroleum products, and gelatin are used in the manufacturing of some plastics, and gelatin is also used in photograph emulsion.
 Cats that are drawn to plastics and photographs may be suffering from pica.

 What to Do if Your Cat Eats Inappropriate Items

 If your cat is eating or licking cat litter, dirt, soap, or other inappropriate objects or substances:

 - Consult a veterinarian to rule out medical problems and discuss diet and supplementation options.

 - If litter eating is the problem, change the type of litter in case something about a particular brand is causing the cat to perceive it as food.